Why Enroll in Kinesiology at MSU?

 Criteria for Admission to the Kinesiology M.S.
 Program

-KIN faculty members use the following criteria when judging applicants for admission.
-Sources of information include transcripts, GRE test report, professional goals statement, resume, letters of recommendation, and writing sample.
+KIN faculty members use the following criteria when judging applicants for admission and when determining which prospective doctoral students to nominate for fellowships.
+Sources of information include transcripts, GRE test report, professional goals statement, resume, letters of recommendation, and writing/research sample.
 Students may submit additional materials if desired.
 Prospective students should make certain that all of these criteria are addressed in their admissions portfolios.

 - Academic excellence – GPA, GRE scores and percentile ranks, reputation of department or program of study pursued, letters of recommendation